VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

   back in the topic subscription and re-processed.
 * Crash after it persists its state but before it sends any commands.
-  This puts the system into an inconsistent state because the process manager saved its new state without sending out the expected commands.
+  This puts the system into an inconsistent state because the process manager saves its new state without sending out the expected commands.
 The original event is put back in the topic subscription and re-processed.
 * Fail to mark that an event has been processed.
 The process manager will